top of page

 Jean Marmoreo is a doctor, writer, athlete, advocate and adventurer.

-In addition, Jean is frequently called on to speak to women, either as a media commentator or directly to women’s audiences.
+In addition, Jean is frequently called on to speak to women as a media commentator or directly to women’s audiences.
 In 2005, Jean was chosen as one of the “100 Most Powerful Women in Canada.”

 Jean is a Fellow of the Royal Canadian Geographical Society and has hiked 1,000 miles of the Appalachian Trail.
 She has also undertaken numerous treks in New Zealand, Australia, Spitsbergen, Patagonia, Bhutan, Tanzania, and to the Base Camp of Mt.
 Everest, and in 2019, she circumnavigated Manhattan by kayak.

-In 2023, she was inducted into the Order of Canada.
+In 2023, Jean was inducted into the Order of Canada.

-Jean is married to Toronto communications consultant Bob Ramsay (www.ramsayinc.com) and has three children: Lara, Jean Paul and Ryan, and two grandchildren, Riley and Wyatt.
+She is married to Toronto communications consultant Bob Ramsay (www.ramsayinc.com) and has three children and two grandchildren.

 Jean with book.jpg